 Shared Web Hosting

 Shared hosting is the cheapest web hosting service type on the market.
 As the name implies, you will share one server with other users.
 All the websites will access the same allocated pool of resources, including bandwidth, storage, processing power, and so on.

-Due to its setup, shared web hosting is ideal for personal or small business sites.
+Due to its setup, a shared hosting package is ideal for a personal or small business site.
 These websites are mostly small in size and have low traffic potential.
-As such, they don’t need a lot of resources to support themselves.
+As such, they don’t need many resources to support themselves.